 The picture illustrates the type of coin you’ll receive, not the exact item.ok

 As with its larger brother the King George Sovereign, the George Half Sovereign strikes an excellent balance between low premium and historical appeal.
 The Half Sovereigns are less plentiful than the Full Sovereign version so their relative rarity can sometimes impact on premiums.
-For divisibility, the half Sovereign provides a perfect solution if you know you may need to sell your holding piece meal.
+For divisibility, the half Sovereign provides a perfect solution if you know you may need to sell your holding piecemeal.
 The coins also provide flexibility to pass down the generations if you have a number of children and grandchildren.
-For value, they can be a relatively economic way of owning Half Sovereigns, as they can actually be cheaper than the brand new Half Sovereign much of the time, despite their added numismatic value.
-If you intend to invest larger amounts, the half Sovereign is ideal as part of that portfolio, but is best combined with larger coins such as the Britannia to keep average price per gram down.
+For value, they can be a relatively economical way of owning Half Sovereigns, as they can actually be cheaper than the brand new Half Sovereign much of the time, despite their added numismatic value.
+If you intend to invest larger amounts, the Half Sovereign is ideal as part of that portfolio but is best combined with larger coins such as the Britannia to keep the average price per gram down.